kurt-krueckeberg/furo/p/timg1.rst

     in which
-all the marriages, births, confimrmations and burials in the villages that belong to [are part of, comprise] the Petzen parish are listed started by Wilhelm Wilhelm Roß early[earliest?/first? in 1785] preacher in the year 1785
+all the marriages, births, confimrmations and burials in the villages that belong to [are part of, comprise] the Petzen parish are listed
+    started by
+Wilhelm Wilhelm Roß early[earliest?/first? in 1785] preacher in the year 1785
-   II [likely designation as the second of two volume] Bückeburg        und    Nammen from 1785 to 1827       from 1785 to 1799
+   II [this likely designates this as the 2nd of the two church registers] Bückeburg        und    Nammen from 1785 to 1827       from 1785 to 1799